 Astronomical AWS bills and slow releases

-Amazon DynamoDB is a fully managed NoSQL database offered by Amazon Web Services.
-While it works great for smaller scale applications, the limitations it poses in the context of larger scale applications are not well understood.
+Amazon DynamoDB is a fully-managed NoSQL database offered by Amazon Web Services.
+While it works very well for smaller scale applications, the limitations it poses in the context of larger scale applications are not well understood.

 Our post 11 Things You Wish You Knew Before Starting with DynamoDB highlights the above items in better detail.

 YugabyteDB is an open source multi-API/multi-model database with transactional consistency, low latency and geo-distribution built into the core of a common storage engine.
 As a Consistent and Partition-tolerant (CP) database with native JSONB document data type, high performance secondary indexes, cloud native operational ease, and ability to handle high data density, it serves as an excellent alternative to not only Amazon DynamoDB, but also negates the need for a separate RDBMS and a separate cache.

 Our post DynamoDB vs MongoDB vs Cassandra for Fast Growing Geo-Distributed Apps further details the differences between YugabyteDB and DynamoDB.